Egor4ik325/rankrise/README.md

 ## Product

 Product represent some product or service that can be recommended as an option to specific question.
 Usually it is online/software or Internet service/product.
-S

-Model (database representation):

 - id